wizzy-ai/wizzy-search-magento-2/README.md

-Wizzy Search for Magento 2
+Wizzy Search & Autocomplete for Magento 2
 ==================

 Wizzy is an enterprise grade AI-Powered eCommerce search engine.
 It's a NLP enabled search which understands the user's intent and helps them to discover your store's products rapidly.